Stef9998/AoC_2024/README.md

 Day 4 - Part 1
 - Wanted to only use one pass through the input file
 - Used a closure (for the first time) to keep track of the current state of the last line
-  - went a bit overboard with the closures :D

 Day 4 - Part 2
   - really nice, clean functional solution